Environmental justice

-The movement began in the United States in the 1980s and was heavily influenced by the American civil rights movement.
-The original conception of environmental justice in the 1980s focused on harms to marginalised racial groups within rich countries such as the United States and was framed as environmental racism.
-The movement was later expanded to consider gender, international environmental discrimination, and inequalities within disadvantaged groups.
-As the movement achieved some success in more affluent countries, environmental burdens have shifted to the Global South (as for example through extractivism or the global waste trade).
+The movement began in the United States in the 1980s.
+It was heavily influenced by the American civil rights movement and focused on environmental racism within rich countries.
+The movement was later expanded to consider gender, LGBTQ people, international environmental injustice, and inequalities within marginalized groups.
+As the movement achieved some success in rich countries, environmental burdens were shifted to the Global South (as for example through extractivism or the global waste trade).
 The movement for environmental justice has thus become more global, with some of its aims now being articulated by the United Nations.
+The movement overlaps with movements for Indigenous land rights and for the human right to a healthy environment.